matisbyar/myip/README.md

 ## More

 MyIP was created with React and Vite.
-It uses [ipify](https://www.ipify.org/) to fetch your public IP address and [ipstack](https://ipstack.com/) to fetch your location, ISP and time zone.
+It uses [ipify](https://www.ipify.org/) to fetch your public IP address to fetch your location, ISP and time zone.
+Google Maps is used to display the map.